sharedstreets/curb-wheel-archive/SETUP.md

 ## Prepare the Micro SD card

 1. Download the <a href="https://www.balena.io/etcher/" target="_blank">Etcher software app</a> for your computer and install it.
-You will use this to set up the microSD card.'
+You will use this to set up the microSD card.

-2. Download the <a href="https://curblr-www.s3.amazonaws.com/wheel/images/curbwheel_image_r8.img.gz
-" target="_blank">latest version of the software (currently version 8)</a> to install on your microSD.
+2. Download the <a href="https://curblr-www.s3.amazonaws.com/wheel/images/curbwheel_image_bleno_r1.img.gz" target="_blank">latest version of the software</a> to install on your microSD.
 Unzip the file if it does not automatically unzip once downloaded.
+(For developers: The software used to create this image lives [here](https://github.com/sharedstreets/curb-wheel-ble).)

 3. Insert your microSD into your card reader and open Etcher.
 Select the unzipped file as the image.
 Select your microSD card as the target. <i> It is important to point this at the microSD card as this could rewrite your hard drive if the wrong location is selected. </i>

 <img src="images/etcher_example.png" width="600">

 Once this is set up properly, write the file to the microSD by selecting 'Flash!'.
-This step may prompt you to enter a password, this is your computer account password.
+This step may prompt you to enter a password; this is your computer account password.

 4. Eject and remove the microSD card.
 Insert your microSD card into the reader on your Raspberry Pi.
 <img src="images/insertSD.jpg" width="600">

 5. Plug your Pi into a power source (such as a power bank that you would use to recharge your phone, or a charging cable plugged into the wall) using the microUSB port labelled "PWR in".
 If you're using a power bank, make sure it's turned on.
-You should then see a green blinking light on your Pi.
-When the light stops blinking, you're ready to move to the next step.
+You should then see a green blinking light on your Pi in a heartbeat pattern to indicate that it is working.

-6. Check to make sure the CurbWheel booted up correctly and is broadcasting a wifi signal.
-It should appear as CurbWheel-AP.
-The password is `curbwheel`.

-7. Open your preferred browser and type in the url `raspberrypi.local:8081/admin`. (`http://127.0.0.1:8081/admin` will also work).
-You should see an admin interface.

-8. Follow the [rest of the instructions](https://docs.google.com/presentation/d/17yf7CXPp_n2dldiCTWfH6H_lpq4mqzZ6kTNyTk-0-zw/edit#slide=id.g8c69025b57_0_7) for adding local map data and surveying streets with the CurbWheel.
+## Protect the Pi

+The Raspberry Pi should be protected from damage.
+If you're able to 3D-print a [protective case (files are included here)](https://www.thingiverse.com/thing:4286063), this can be screwed into place with a cover that snaps on.
+This will protect it if you drop your wheel.
+If you don't have access to a 3D printer, you could improvise a case with bubble wrap, duct tape, and a bit of cardboard or similar.
+You could also print an addition or tape your battery pack to the shaft of the wheel, but be careful that this doens't make it too top-heavy and unstable to use the kickstand.